Payette County, Idaho

-Payette County is a county located in Idaho in the United States of America.
+Payette County is a county located in Idaho, United States.
 As of the 2020 census, the population was 25,386.
 The county seat and largest city is Payette.

 Payette County is part of the Ontario micropolitan area.

 History

 The county was established in 1917, partitioned from Canyon County.
 It was named after the Payette River, which was named after French-Canadian François Payette.

 Originally a fur trapper with the North West Company, Payette was the first white man in the area in 1818.

 Payette County is one of the few counties in Idaho to be the home to the endangered Idaho ground squirrel.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 410 sqmi, of which 407 sqmi is land and 3.4 sqmi (0.8%) is water.
 It is the smallest county in Idaho by area.